softwaregravy/pitchmaster/DESIGN.md

   - Ensure pod-based restrictions:
     - Pod-Members see only their assigned clients and initiatives.
     - Pod-Leaders see all within their pod; Admins see firm-wide.
-  - **Question:** Should we allow custom roles or granular permission overrides in the future?
 - **Deliverables:**
   - Complete user management interface with role assignment.
   - Documentation on permission rules and testing for role-based access.

----

 ### 9. Activity Log
 - **Logging Actions:**